2024-09-04

 (cons (+ 1 (car rest)) (loop (cdr rest)))))

-it maps a list and, compared to the map procedure, can be customised and extended
+it maps a list and, compared to the map procedure, can be customized and extended